New to Cotterstock?

 Cotterstock was recorded in the Domesday Book as Codestoche, the name possibly deriving from Old English “corther-stoc”, a dairy farm.
 This probably refers to the existence of a farm next to the mill on the river supplying a Romano-British villa situated on the rising ground to the north-west of the village towards Southwick.

-Cotterstock remains a quiet, peaceful, attractive village of around 65 households with a population of approximately 125 adults and 15 children.
-There is a broad age range from families with very young children through to active retired and a few elderly residents too.
+Cotterstock is a peaceful, attractive village of around 65 households with a population of approximately 141 adults and 13 children.
+There is a broad age range from families with young children through to active retired and a few elderly residents too.
 There are three farms but there is no local employment to speak of.
-A number of residents work from home, but most travel to the nearby towns and some commute to London regularly.
-There are quite a high proportion of professional and business people in the village including several doctors and teachers.
+A number of residents work from home, but most travel to the nearby towns and some commute to London or Cambridge.
+There are quite a high proportion of professional and businesspeople in the village.

-The old village Church of England school is situated right in the centre of Main Street and now has a new lease of life as the village hall.
-This is used for many activities and thanks to fundraising events a grant was secured to totally refurbish it in 2014.
-In the absence of a public house or shop this, alongside St Andrew’s Church, provides a focal point for village life.
-It is administered by a committee which, with some overlap of PCC members, has close links with the Church.
+The old village Church of England school is situated in the centre of Main Street and now has a new lease of life as the village hall.
+A grant was secured to totally refurbish it in 2014, and the village hall and the church of St Andrew provide the focal point for village life.
+The village hall is administered by a committee which has good links with the PCC and Church.
+The old red telephone box in the village was refurbished and now houses a community defibrillator and small swapping library.

 Powered by Church Edit